 Wounded in the House of a Friend.
 Boston: Beacon, 1995.

-Like the Singing Coming Off of Drums.
+like the singing coming øff of drums.
 Boston: Beacon Press, 1998.

 Uh Huh: But How Do It Free Us?
-Chicago: Northwestern University Theatre, 1974.
+Garden City: Anchor Press, 1974.

 I'm Black When I'm Singing, I'm Blue When I Ain't and Other Plays.
 Durham: Duke University Press, 2010.

 It's a New Day: Poems for Young Brothas and Sistuhs.
 Detroit: Broadside, 1971.